Economics

 Offered Either Fall or Spring; Lecture hours:3

 A comparison of the cultures and institutions of modern economic systems.
 The characteristics of selected capitalist, social democratic and socialist economies are assessed from mainstream, Institutionalist and Marxian analytical perspectives.
-Prerequisite: ECON 204 or ECON 258 or permission of the instructor.
+Prerequisite: ECON 204 or permission of the instructor.

 ECON 408.
 Seminar in Political Economy: The State and The Economy.
 1 Credit.